yeojz/react-unhook/README.md

 #### UseCallback

-The difference between `UseEffect` and `UseCallback` is that the function passed into `UseEffect` may return a "clean-up" function which will be executed on unmount.
+The difference between `UseEffect` and `UseCallback` is that the function passed into `UseEffect` may return a "clean-up" function which will be executed when unmounting the component.
 In most cases, you can just utilise `UseEffect`.

-Sidenote: `UseEffect` actually uses `UseCallback` internally.

 ```ts
 interface Props {